EthanDenny/x-toy-assembler/grammar.md

 ## br \<reg>

-Jump to the address stored in the given register
+Jump to the address stored in the given register.

 ## bl \<reg>, \<addr>

-Store the PC in the given register and then jump to 'addr'
+Store the PC in the given register and then jump to 'addr'.

 *Syntax*